Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Sub-Simplex Reduction Transpose-Mirror Examples

-Whereas both $f_1(x)$ and $\tT f_1(y)$ are transverse, the degrees in the latter are consistent only with $q(y_2)\<=0$, as indicated by $(y_1,y_2,y_3)\<\in\IP^2_{(1{:}0{:}1)}$: $y_2$ is an uncharged ``spectator'' (super)field in the GLSM with the superpotential $W\<=P_0\,\tT f_1(y)$, parametrizing a non-compact direction.
-The same holds for the other reduction, except now also $f_2(x)$ fails to be transverse.
+Although both $f_1(x)$ and $\tT f_1(y)$ are transverse, the degrees in the latter are consistent only with $q(y_2)\<=0$, i.e., $(y_1,y_2,y_3)\<\in\IP^2_{(1{:}0{:}1)}$: $y_2$ is an uncharged ``spectator'' (super)field in the corresponding GLSM with the superpotential $W\<=P\,\tT f_1(y)$, parametrizing a non-compact direction.
+The same holds for the other reduction, except now $f_2(x)$ also fails to be transverse.
 Finally, neither $\IE_1\!^{-1}$ nor $\IE_2\!^{-1}$ defines a collection of finite group actions fit for the hallmark exchange of ``geometric'' and ``quantum'' symmetries.
-Thus, neither $(f_1(x),\tT f_1(y))$ nor $(f_2(x),\tT f_2(y))$ can be used to construct transpose mirrors \`a~la\cite{rBH,rBH-LGO+EG,Krawitz:2009aa,rMK-PhD}.
+Thus, neither $(f_1(x),\tT f_1(y))$ nor $(f_2(x),\tT f_2(y))$ can be used to construct transpose-mirrors \`a~la\cite{rBH, rBH-LGO+EG, Krawitz:2009aa, rMK-PhD, rFJR-07b, Ebeling:2012Mir}.

-While we are not aware of a rigorous proof that the sub-simplex reductions of both the spanning and the (extended) Newton \mTp\ must enclose the lattice origin for the transpose mirror construction\cite{rBH,rBH-LGO+EG,Krawitz:2009aa,rMK-PhD}, we have not found any counter-example to this, whence statement~(1) of Conjecture~\ref{c:gMM}.
+While we are not aware of a rigorous proof that the sub-simplex reductions of both the spanning and the (extended) Newton multitope must enclose the lattice origin for the transpose-mirror construction\cite{rBH, rBH-LGO+EG, Krawitz:2009aa, rMK-PhD, rFJR-07b, Ebeling:2012Mir}, we have not found any counter-example to this, whence statement~(1) of Conjecture~\ref{C:gMM}.

 \begingroup